equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 ## Application

-Applications are the highest level of objects that can be created in in Radix — all other objects are contained within them.
+Applications are the highest level of objects that can be created in Radix — all other objects are contained within them.

 ![Diagram of application main concepts](application-overview.png "Application overview")